saucelabs/sauce-docs/docs/mobile-apps/supported-devices.md

 * You need specific settings which are set on the devices all the time.
 * You need to establish a secure [IPSec VPN connection](/secure-connections/ipsec-vpn) between your network and the Sauce Labs cloud.

+#### Allowlisting Apps and Accounts
+* Apps installed on the private device can be selected, by name, to be preserved between sessions.
+These apps and their data will not be cleaned.
+* Google accounts signed into the Play Store can be preserved between sessions.
+* Apple IDs signed in to the device and App Store can be preserved between sessions.

 ### System Requirements

 | | iOS Mobile Apps | Android Mobile Apps |